ishan014/Airline-Passenger-Churn-Modeling/README.md

-# Airline Customer Churn Prediction Using Machine Learning
+# Airline Passenger Churn Modeling Using Machine Learning
 ## 📌 Overview
 In today’s highly competitive business environment, **customer retention has become a top priority for organizations across all sectors** — and the airline industry is no exception.
 Retaining existing customers is not only more cost-effective than acquiring new ones but also critical for sustaining long-term profitability and growth.